nahidpaewez/store-project/README.md

 # store-project
-This is my firstt Git Repository.
+This is my first Git Repository.
 Author-  Nahid parwez